mvc-the-podcast/mvc-the-podcast.github.io/_posts/2015-12-22-episode-13-secret-santas-secret-identities-mentorship.markdown

 # What Marty's up to
 - Turning in course grades and crushing dreams
-- Marty's students, upon receiving a B:
+- Marty's students, upon receiving a B:<br/>
 ![upon getting a B](/assets/on-the-floor.gif)

 # What Victoria's up to